-Home - JCCOE Home - JCTC - Advanced Culinary Skills Training Division
+Home - JCTD - TD - Advanced Culinary Branch

 Mission

 To provide advanced level culinary and Enlisted Aide training to all Services personnel.
 The Enlisted Aide Training Course is a three week course designed to provide the foundation to personnel entering the Enlisted Aide field.
-The Advanced Food Service Training Division (AFSTD) training course consisting of the Advanced Culinary Skills Training Course which is a five week, intense advanced culinary hands-on training.
+The Advanced Culinary Branch training course consisting of the Advanced Culinary Training Course which is a five week, intense advanced culinary hands-on training.

-The ACSTC is a very intense hands-on course designed to improve the overall skills of an experienced cook.
+The ACTC is a very intense hands-on course designed to improve the overall skills of an experienced cook.
 It is not the place to learn or review your basic cooking skills.
-The course focuses on knife skills, menu development, advanced baking techniques, buffet platter production and presentation, production of course meals, (three, five, and seven course), effective purchasing techniques, advanced dessert preparation, table service, nutrition, and much more.
-The final event is a six, seven or nine course meal prepared for 24 VIP's and guest.
-The entire class is responsible of designing, preparing and serving the meal.
-During this course, we will now offer ACF Certification.
+The course focuses on knife skills, menu development, advanced baking techniques, buffet platter production and presentation, production of multi-course meals, effective purchasing techniques, advanced dessert preparation, table service, nutrition, and much more.
+The final event is a six, seven or nine course meal prepared for 24 VIP’s and guests.
+The entire class is responsible for designing, preparing, and serving the meal.

 Course Description

-The Advanced Culinary Skills Training Course (ACSTC) was developed with the intent to train select food service personnel in advanced culinary techniques employing the train-the-trainer concept.
+The Advanced Culinary Training Course (ACTC) was developed with the intent to train select food service personnel in advanced culinary techniques employing the train-the-trainer concept.
 This course will provide advanced techniques and skills required for menu planning, advanced gourmet food preparation/production, menu evaluation, and meal service.
-The ACSTC is challenging and rewarding to the most skilled food service personnel.
+The ACTC is challenging and rewarding to the most skilled food service personnel.

 Prerequisites